 What will participants learn?

-- What do you need to know about a project to determine if the company should invest, persevere, pivot, or sunset?
+- A step by step process for evaluating an idea to determine if the company should invest, persevere, pivot, or sunset.

 - What discovery techniques will help you answer the most important questions?